AlexProgrammerDE/PistonQueue/README.md

 [![PistonDev Discord](https://discord.com/api/guilds/739784741124833301/embed.png)](https://discord.gg/J9bmJNuTJm)
 [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen)](https://github.com/AlexProgrammerDE/PistonQueue)

+**⏰️ Powerful queue plugin for anarchy/survival servers.**

 ## About

-PistonQueue is a basic and easy to use queue plugin designed for anarchy and survival servers.
+PistonQueue is a powerful, but easy to use queue plugin designed for anarchy and survival servers.
-This plugin is a fork of LeeesBungeeQueue, which is very bulky and does lack many features.
-This fork aims at providing more features and a more stable queue system.
+It is a recreation of the 2b2t.org queue system design, but adds a lot of features on top.

 ## Features